Young workers remove invasive species from Port of Tacoma habitat site

 As crews from EarthCorps and Northwest Youth Corps pulled common ivy from the Place of Circling Waters, a Port of Tacoma habitat site, they could see almost immediately how it made a difference.

-“It looks really good when its gone.
+“It looks really good when it’s gone.
 It’s like rolling up a carpet, so it’s very satisfying,” said Aaron Gaul, a crew lead with EarthCorps.

 When crew members arrived, the invasive vine choked the ravine.